tfogo/k8s-workshop/README.md

 ## kubectl

 `kubectl` is the command line tool that we use to communicate with a Kubernetes cluster.
+It talks to the apiserver to get information about the cluster and to send instructions.

 ```
 $ kubectl get nodes